Snapbrillia/quadraticvoting/src/README.md

 This endpoint is meant to be invoked for burning the project assets.
 Still unsure whether this is truly needed, but let's consider the conditions under which this minter allows burning:

-- Deadline has passed,

-- Signed by key holder,

 - `S` is present,